-PA7: Tylers Polic y Area Deve lopme nt Prir nciples 5 SP1 SP2 SP3 SP4 SP5 EP1 EP2 EP3 NR1 NR2 NR3 NR4 NR5 NR6 EG1 EG2 EG3 • ? - ? ? ? - • ? - • - - ? • ? •
+PA7: Tylers Polic y Area Deve lopme nt Prir nciples 5 SP1 SP2 SP3 SP4 SP5 EP1 EP2 EP3 NR1 NR2 NR3 NR4 NR5 NR6 EG1 EG2 EG3 • ? - ? ? ? ? • ? - • - - ? • ? •

 The policy sets out the desired changes to the area that would help enhance the built environment quality of this area and make more efficient use of land.
-There is not a specific re-use for the area detailed in policy, although it does state the need to enhance the area active uses and ground floor will be essential.
-The development of the Opportunity Site to include a travel centre could also result in the site of the existing Travel Centre being a new opens space, with benefits for health of community and possibly biodiversity if delivered.
+The policy promotes mixed-use including active uses on the ground floor and energy efficiency measures where appropriate.
+The development of the area to include a travel centre could enhance facilities and connectivity as well as releasing the existing Travel Centre site for possibly new open space, with benefits for health of community and possibly biodiversity if delivered.